Cape Fear Academy: Accreditation

 Cape Fear Academy is accredited by the Southern Association of Colleges and Schools and also by the Southern Association of Independent Schools.
 The school is also an active member of the National Association of Independent Schools, the Southern Association of Independent Schools, the North Carolina Association of Independent Schools, the Educational Records Bureau, the Independent School Management Consortium, and the College Entrance Examination Board.
 Cape Fear Academy offers affordability plans for tuition; a majority of the awards go to students in the Middle and Upper School.

 Student activities

-Starting in seventh grade, students can play sports; 80% of students in the Upper School participate in at least one sport.
+Starting in sixth grade, students can play sports; 80% of students in the Upper School participate in at least one sport.
 Some notable athletics activities in the school are soccer, volleyball, tennis, basketball, and lacrosse.
 The school houses many clubs like Beta Club, National History Day, YMCA's Youth and Government, and National Honor Society.
 The school also has a theater program that produces many different genres of plays from Musicals to Dramas.
 Along with the stage on the campus, the school is the only school high school allowed to perform at Thalian Hall in Wilmington.
 The Upper School has a student-government association with a branch called the Honor Council that deals with and makes recommendations for disciplinary infractions.
+Students starting in ninth grade are also required to get four "engagement units" per semester.
+These can range from attending a religious ceremony outside of one's faith, participating in a community service project, attending a city council meeting, etc.